Fine & Country Club Championships 2026: guidelines and rules

 Club rules – the small print

-- Late entries for new joiners: The club will include new members who join after the start dates where possible and in Round One of the competition only, to encourage play and participation.
+- Late entries for new joiners: The club will endeavour to include new members who join after the start dates, but ony if the LTA software makes this possible and in Round One of the competition only, to encourage play and participation.

 - Age: players must be 13 years or older on 1st May 2026